oliviernguyenquoc/OAPISQLC/README.md

-# OA-SQLC: OpenAPI to PostgreSQL Schema (DDL) Library

 ![logo](./logo.svg)

+# OpenAPI to PostgreSQL Schema (DDL) Library

 This library transforms [OpenAPI](https://github.com/OAI/OpenAPI-Specification) schemas into a PostgreSQL schema.
+It can also add specific tag used by SQLC library.

-The goal is to generate CREATE statements based on OpenAPI specifications.
+It generates CREATE statements based on OpenAPI specifications.

 It **only takes Components/Schemas** section of OpenAPI Spec.